asdf-format/asdf/docs/asdf/config.rst

 ---------------------------

-Flag that controls filling default values from schemas for older versions of the ASDF.
+Flag that controls filling default values from schemas for older versions of ASDF.
 This library used to remove nodes from the tree whose values matched the default property in the schema.
 That behavior was changed in `asdf` 2.8, but in order to read files produced by older versions of the library, default values must still be filled from the schema for ASDF core schemas <= 1.5.0.